PLAY PODCASTS

 Show overview

-White Coat, Black Art launched in 2025 and has put out 63 episodes, alongside 1 trailer or bonus episode in the time since.
+White Coat, Black Art has been publishing since 2020, and across the 6 years since has built a catalogue of 71 episodes, alongside 1 trailer or bonus episode.
 That works out to roughly 30 hours of audio in total.
-Releases follow a weekly cadence.
+Releases follow a monthly cadence.

 Episodes typically run twenty to thirty-five minutes — most land between 27 min and 27 min — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-CA-language Health & Fitness show.

-The show is actively publishing — the most recent episode landed earlier today, with 21 episodes already out so far this year.
+The show is actively publishing — the most recent episode landed 4 days ago, with 27 episodes already out so far this year.
+The busiest year was 2025, with 42 episodes published.
 Published by CBC.

 Episodes